xcube-dev/xcube/docs/source/cli/xcube_serve.rst

       -p, --port PORT                 Service port number.
 Defaults to 8080 -a, --address ADDRESS           Service address.
 Defaults to "0.0.0.0".
       -c, --config CONFIG             Configuration YAML or JSON file.
-If multiple are passed, they will be merged in order.
+If multiple configuration files are passed, they will be merged in order.
       --base-dir BASE_DIR             Directory used to resolve relative paths in CONFIG files.
 Defaults to the parent